howardck/BezierBlobs/README.md

 0.DeltaWing.GIF
 <br/>
-DeltaWing/Not Smoothed/Not Randomized/Vertex Markers Only
+DeltaWing/Not Smoothed/Not Randomized/Vertex Markers Only<br/>

 Now is the time for all good men to come to the aid of their party.
 To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
 And women too for all that matter!!!<br/>